-The Delivery Strategy sets out the vision for Tudeley, and how it will be achieved.
+The Delivery Strategy sets out the vision for Tudeley, and how it could be achieved.

 The Hadlow Estate has a firm and longstanding commitment to Tudeley and the District, and it is keen to build a new settlement of which the local community and future generations can be proud.
 The presence of a single, long-term landowner with a vested interest in the site and an aspiration towards leaving a legacy is in contrast to the majority of new development schemes – where a developer has no long-term financial stake in the land, and on completion of the build moves on to the next project.